Neural network optimal feedback control with enhanced closed loop stability: Optimal feedback design with -QRnet and -QRnet architectures

-where $\gamma > 0$ is a trainable parameter and $\mathcal N : \mathbb R^n \to \mathbb R$ is a NN.
+where $\gamma > 0$ is a trainable parameter and $\mathcal N : \mathbb R^n \times \mathbb R^p \to \mathbb R$ is an NN.
+Like the controllers introduced in this paper, we can see that \cref{eq: QRnet} combines an NN with the LQR approximation $V^{\text{LQR}} (\cdot)$ to improve performance near $\bm x_f$.
 Although {\em QRnet} empirically improves stability properties, it does not guarantee that the goal state $\bm x_f$ will be stable, let alone an equilibrium.
-In preliminary experiments we implemented a similar model,
+For this reason, in preliminary experiments we implemented a similar value function model

-which makes $\bm x_f$ an equilibrium and locally approximates the LQR value function and control up to a scalar multiple.
+Straightforward computations show that an NN controller $\widehat{\bm u} (\bm x) = \bm u^* \left( \bm x ; \widehat V_{\bm x} (\bm x) \right)$ using the gradient $\widehat V_{\bm x} (\cdot)$ of \cref{eq: sQRnet} automatically makes $\bm x_f$ an equilibrium and locally approximates the LQR value function and control up to a scalar multiple $\kappa = 1 + \mathcal N \left( \bm x_f ; \bm \theta \right)$.
+One can apply the gain margin properties of LQR \cite[Theorem~4]{Wong1977} to show that this controller locally stabilizes $\bm x_f$ as long as $\kappa > 1/2$, which always occurs in practice as a result of NN training.
 Despite these favorable local properties we found experimentally that, when evaluated on a large test domain, the closed loop performance was no better than a plain NN and significantly worse than than {\em QRnet}.

-In contrast, the proposed $\lambda${\em -QRnet} and $u${\em -QRnet} architectures ensure that the goal state $\bm x_f$ is an equilibrium while retaining the enhanced semi-global stability and performance properties of {\em QRnet}.
-In addition, while $\lambda${\em -QRnet} and $u${\em -QRnet} approximate higher-dimensional output functions which require larger output layers in the NN, since we do not need to take the gradient of the NN the computation time is actually significantly reduced (see \cref{fig: burgers training}).
+In contrast, the proposed $\lambda${\em -QRnet} and $u${\em -QRnet} architectures ensure that the goal state $\bm x_f$ is an equilibrium while retaining the enhanced local stability and semi-global performance properties of {\em QRnet}.
+In addition, while $\lambda${\em -QRnet} and $u${\em -QRnet} approximate higher-dimensional output functions which require larger output layers in the NN, since we do not need to take the gradients of $\widehat V (\cdot)$ with respect to $\bm x$ to evaluate $\widehat{\bm u} (\cdot)$, training time is actually reduced. (see \cref{fig: burgers training}).